 It’s not always easy to hear things correctly the first time.
 Sometimes common phrases get bungled in transit, and we’re stuck saying them wrong for years.
-Here are some of the most common phrases that people say wrong — see how many you get right!
+Here are some of the most common phrases that people say wrong — see how many you've been using incorrectly.

 Nip it in the butt

-You’re probably used to hearing someone say on purpose, so naturally you’d think on accident is the opposite, right?
+It's correct to say "on purpose," so naturally "on accident" is the opposite, right?
 Wrong.
-The correct phrase is by accident.
+The correct usage is "by accident."

 I could care less

-Yes, it may sound like could of when you say it out loud, but it’s spelled could’ve.
+Yes, it may sound like "could of" when said out loud, but it’s spelled "could’ve."
 It’s a contraction of two words — could and have.

 Worse comes to worse

-If worse comes to worse, you’re not going anywhere, are you?
-But if worse comes to worst, then you can worry.
+If worse comes to worse, isn't that just the same thing?
+But if "worse comes to worst," then you can worry.
 Get in your bunker and prepare for the worst.

-This one kind of makes sense — you bury a seed deep in the ground.
-But you’re still wrong.
-The correct phrase is deep seated, to mean it’s rooted in place and (probably) hidden.
+This one kind of makes sense — a seed is planted deep in the ground.
+But the metaphor is still wrong.
+The correct phrase is "deep seated," to mean it’s rooted in place and likely hidden.

 Do a 360

-If you’re trying to change yourself, you really don’t want to do a 360, unless you want to end up back where you started.
+If you’re trying to change yourself, a 360 will land you right back at the starting position, as it's a full circle.
 If you’re trying to be different, try doing a 180.

 Statue of limitations

-If you’re pawning something off, you’re trying to get rid of it, like in a pawn shop.
-Except the phrase you want is palmed off, and it means you want to trick someone into doing something so you don’t have to.
+This one is tricky because you could indeed get rid of unwanted items in a pawn shop.
+Except the correct usage is "palm off," and it means to trick someone into doing something so you don’t have to.

-You can hone your skills, but you can’t hone in on something.
-You mean home in, like a homing pigeon bred to find its way home.
+Skills can be honed, but you can’t hone in on something.
+The term is "home in," like a homing pigeon bred to find its way home.
 If you’re homing in, you’re getting close to your goal.

 If you want revenge on someone, you don’t want to extract it.
 You want to exact it.
 "Exacting revenge" means you demand your desire for revenge is satisfied.